xdata-skylark/libskylark/doc/sphinx/quick_start.rst

 Vagrant
 ========

-Under ``vagrant/precise64`` we provide an easy way to materialize an 64-bit Ubuntu-based virtual machine (release 12.04 LTS, aka precise) with all software dependencies required for a fresh build of libSkylark.
+Under ``vagrant/trusty64`` we provide an easy way to materialize an 64-bit Ubuntu-based virtual machine (release 14.04 LTS, aka Trusty Tahr) with all software dependencies required for a fresh build of libSkylark.

 The ``Vagrantfile`` is the input to `Vagrant <http://www.vagrantup.com/>`_, a